 While such data could be in numbers, it is important to know that without the numbers, that kind of information cannot be given.

-A good example of this is when you carry out a census.
+A good example of this is when you conduct a census.

 If you had wanted to provide sufficient job opportunities for people in a certain place, that would be difficult without knowing the exact population of graduates and job seekers.